 Discovery Island Trails Review

-Here are a few of the things you can expect to see while touring the Discovery Island Trails.
+You can expect to see a few things while touring the Discovery Island Trails.
+For example:

 Tree of Life Base and Exhibits around Discovery Island